 Safety is our first operating value at Waste Connections.
 We are committed to the safety of our employees, customers, and the communities we serve.
-Our ultimate goal is to "Drive to ZERO", that is, to work toward achieving zero incidents and accidents.
-Our success in safety is driven by our self-directed and empowered employees taking personal ownership for their safety and the safety of those around them.
-As servant leaders, we endeavor every day to protect our employees and the communities we are privileged to work in and around.
-We utilize on-board event recording technology to identify both risky behavior, which is coached, and best practices, which are reinforced and rewarded with safety bonuses.
+Our ultimate goal is to "Drive to ZERO", that is, to work toward achieving zero incidents and accidents, and we continue to invest in technology to support the efforts of our leaders to drive results.
+We utilize onboard event recording technology to identify both risky behavior, which is coached, and best practices, which are reinforced and rewarded with safety bonuses.
 We have developed a risk-based scoring system for our drivers to improve their safe driving skills and hold our leaders responsible for the performance of the employees they are privileged to serve.

-In 2022, this behavior-based approach to safety resulted in approximately 60% of our operating locations posting zero safety-related incidents or reduced incident frequency over the prior year.
-In addition, our Total Recordable Incident Rate (TRIR) remains well below industry averages.
+In 2023, this behavior-based approach to safety resulted in a reduction in our incident rate by over 7%, with approximately 60% of our operating locations posting zero safety-related incidents or reduced incident frequency over the prior year.
+In addition, our Total Recordable Incident Rate, or TRIR, remains well below industry averages.